libishm/moveit1_ur/README.md

 note: On Ubuntu 20.04 --privileged flag is required on Ubuntu 22 it can be omitted

-Using convenience shell script (must be run from root of repo)
+The following should be run from the root of repo

+Using convenience shell script

 ```shell
 .docker/run_user.sh
 ```

-or (must be run from root of repo)
+or

 ```shell
 docker run -it \